Sidney Crosby Game Preview: Penguins vs. Lightning

 Crosby Season Stats Insights

-- In 21 games this season, Crosby has a plus-minus rating of +11, while averaging 19:04 on the ice per game.
+- In 24 games this season, Crosby has a plus-minus of +12, while averaging 19:29 on the ice per game.

-- Crosby has a goal in nine games this season out of 21 games played, including multiple goals three times.
+- In Crosby's 24 games played this season he's scored in 11 of them, but has yet to post a multi-goal effort.

-- In 17 of 21 games this year, Crosby has registered a point, and five of those games included multiple points.
+- In 19 of 24 games this season, Crosby has registered a point, and five of those games included multiple points.

-- Crosby has an implied probability of 71.4% to go over his point total based on the odds.
+- Crosby has an implied probability of 38.5% to exceed his point total based on the odds.

-- There is an implied probability of 51.2% of Crosby going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Crosby has an implied probability of 53.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.